Botanical Name: Matricaria recutita

 Variety Information: Fern-like foliage on thin, light green stems, ¾" apple-scented, white, daisy-like flowers with yellow centers.
 Blooms from late spring to summer.

 Exposure: Full sun

 Attributes: Attracts Pollinators, Deer Resistant, Drought Tolerant, Good for Containers

 When to Sow Outside: RECOMMENDED.
 4 to 6 weeks before your average last frost date or as soon as soil can be worked.

 When to Start Inside: 4 to 6 weeks before your average last frost date.
 Optimal soil temperature is 65°–85°F.

 Seed Depth: Press into surface

-Seed Spacing: A group of 3 seeds every 8"
+Seed Spacing: A pinch of seeds every 8"

 Row Spacing: 18"